ner216/intervalcli/README.txt

 	Manual Install:
 		Install mpg123, CMAKE, Make, g++, and gcc with your package manager.

-		create a build directory in the src directory if it is not already present.
+		create a build directory in the src directory.
 		Move to the build directory.
 		Run command [cmake ..] to create cmake cache using the parent src directory.
 		Run command [cmake --build .] to build the program.